 - Why does your product solve these problems better than competing alternatives?
 It could be superior technology, in-depth insights, sustainable practices, anything that sets you apart.

 - Who are the customers that care most about your unique way of solving these problems?
-You solution might be faster, but not all customers care about might care about speed.
+Your solution might be faster, but not all customers care about speed.

 Positioning is the backbone of a sound marketing strategy and it's essential to get this right.
 Include your whole team in the process and take your time.
 Focus on customer perceptions.
 Once you know what you want your product to stand for, ruthlessly sharpen and simplify your message as this is your only chance to be remembered the way you want to, if remembered at all.

-Get new articles in your inbox.
-No spam, no fluff.
+Subscribe and get new articles in your inbox.